mbienvenue/LyricsTovMix/README.md

 # Usage

-1. Update AppSettings.json file with your own IPs, port number and input number
+1. Update AppSettings.json file with your own IPs, port numbers and input number (you should have noted those setting earlyer ;-) )
 2. Launch LyricsTovMix.exe
+3. Change the current slide on OpenLP, it should appear in vMix!
+4. Customize your lower third layout in vMix to have the overlay you want for your live Show!

 Note: